SJReddy1/Task-Managment-Systems/Spring-Boot/src/main/java/Readme.md

-Please put example/com directories in java directory
+Please put com/example directories in this directory.